heliumdatacommons/pm_reporting_howto/demodelivery.md

 See [dcppc/organize](https://github.com/dcppc/organize/blob/master/reporting/README.md) for Team Copper's description of the entire demo delivery process pipeline.

 ## How To?
-There are several ways to update the [dcppc/internal/phase-1](https://github.com/dcppc/internal/blob/master/phase-1/index.md) repo with the demo information.
+There is more than one way to update the [dcppc/internal/phase-1](https://github.com/dcppc/internal/blob/master/phase-1/index.md) repo with the demo information.

 Below are the steps to take if you have read and write access and can **Create a New Branch**: